-To achieve this, at the output level, contacts between the participating universities in the projects of the programme German-Egyptian Progress Partnership: Short Measures are to be consolidated and/or extended.
-In addition, students, lecturers and/or researchers are to receive further teaching or technical training and curricula/modules which suit the local context and the state of the art of science are to be jointly developed (further).
-Moreover, the competences and knowledge of university personnel and the knowledge on introducing practical teaching have been extended at the partner universities.
+To achieve this, at the output level, contacts between the participating universities in the projects of the programme German-Arab Transformation Partnership: University Partnerships between the participating universities are to be extended at all levels.
+In addition, students, lecturers and/or researchers are to receive further didactic and technical training and curricula/teaching modules, courses or other study offers which suit the local context and the state of the art of science are to be jointly developed (further).
+In addition, university personnel are to acquire the relevant competences.

-To realise these results (outputs), the universities and higher education institutions involved can implement various measures/ activities For example, expenditure is eligible if used to implement preparatory trips and Fact Finding Missions, hold continuing and further education events, create and/or further develop teaching materials, hold conventions and conferences or implement practical activities for lecturers and students.
+To realise these results (outputs), the universities and higher education institutions involved can implement various measures/ activities For example, expenditure is eligible if used for exchange between university personnel and students across the partner universities, to hold continuing and further education events, compile and/or further develop (teaching/learning) materials for practical curricula/ teaching module or hold other events (eg conventions or conferences).

 The actors involved contribute inputs (see above) to implement university projects.
-On the part of the DAAD, this is the grant (used to finance personnel expenditure (not for non-German permanent staff), material expenditure, expenditure for funded individuals, expertise and consultants); on the part of the universities submitting the application and any additional partners, these are the contributions of the grant recipient and project partners (eg technical expertise, infrastructure and permanent staff).
+On the part of the DAAD, this is the grant (used to finance personnel expenditure, material expenditure, expenditure for funded individuals, expertise and consultants); on the part of the universities submitting the application and any additional partners, these are the contributions of the grant recipient and project partners (eg technical expertise, infrastructure and permanent staff).